๐ŸŽงCommunication and Popular Culture

 Why This Matters

-Cultural appropriation sits at the intersection of several core concepts you'll encounter throughout your Communication and Popular Culture course: power dynamics, representation, commodification, and the relationship between dominant and marginalized groups.
+Cultural appropriation sits at the intersection of several core concepts in Intro to Ethnic Studies: power dynamics, representation, commodification, and the relationship between dominant and marginalized groups.
 When you analyze these examples, you're really being tested on your ability to identify how meaning gets stripped from cultural practices when they cross boundaries without context, consent, or credit.
 This connects directly to broader discussions about media representation, cultural hegemony, and how popular culture both reflects and reinforces social inequalities.

-Don't just memorize which practices are considered appropriative—understand why they're problematic and what communication principles they illustrate.
+Don't just memorize which practices are considered appropriative.
+Understand why they're problematic and what underlying power structures they reveal.
 Ask yourself: Who benefits?
 Who is harmed?
 What power imbalance exists?
-These analytical frameworks will serve you well on FRQs that ask you to apply appropriation theory to new examples you haven't seen before.
+These analytical frameworks will help you apply appropriation theory to new examples you haven't encountered before.

 Erasure of Sacred and Spiritual Meaning